15 Essential Tips for Engaging Reluctant Readers

 How to Engage Reluctant Readers

-If you share this pain, here's a few ideas for you to try.
+Here's a few proven ideas for you to try.
 I've opted for a carrot, rather than a stick approach!
 Try to create an incentive for your child to read:

 Find books which relate to their interests.
 Shops and libraries are full of books which appeal to all tastes and hobbies; be it Pokemon, football, unicorns or dinosaurs!